SharePoint/sp-dev-docs/docs/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins.md

     </configuration>
 ```

-### Authentication Code flow steps
+### Authorization Code flow steps

-Following are the steps in the Authentication Code flow.
+Following are the steps in the Authorization Code flow.

 > [!TIP]
 > These steps refer to methods in the TokenHelper.cs (or .vb) file.
 This managed code is not compiled, so there are no reference topics for it.
 However, the file itself is fully commented with descriptions of every class, member parameter, and return value.
 Consider having a copy of it open to refer to as you read these steps.